pacha/py-walk/README.md

 ## Usage

-With Py-Walk, you have the ability to input paths into the library to determine whether they match with a set of gitignore-based patterns.
+With py-walk, you have the ability to input paths into the library to determine whether they match with a set of gitignore-based patterns.
 Alternatively, you can directly traverse the contents of a directory, based on a set of conditions that the paths must meet.